LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 Overfitting happens when the driving use cases behind a solution are insufficiently diverse, so the solution ends up being so specific it cannot even generalize to use cases that are obviously related.

-Overfitting is (and should be) the boogeyman of creative tool design.
+Overfitting is one of the worst things that can happen during the design process.
 It is a hallmark of poor design that leads to feature creep and poor user experiences.
 It forces product teams to add more and more features to address the use cases that were not initially addressed.
 This clutters the UI and confuses the user experience.
 From the user’s perspective, there are now multiple distinct features that solve subtly different problems.

-It is a spectrum, not a binary: overfitting and eigensolutions are just its two opposite ends.
+It’s important to note that it’s a spectrum, not a binary: overfitting and eigensolutions are just its two opposite ends.
 Eigensolutions do not come along every day, and do not necessarily exist for all problems.
-It is important to actively guard against overfitting by making sure solutions are validated by many diverse use cases.
-However, going too far the other side and chasing eigensolutions for every problem is not the best use of resources.
+While it’s important to actively guard against overfitting by making sure solutions are validated by many diverse use cases, going too far the other side and chasing a general solution for every problem is a poor use of resources.

 <figure>